12 Words Often Used Incorrectly in English and How to Get Them Right

-The “word” is used in speech to this day, even though it should mean the opposite (since the prefix ir- and the suffix -less are both negative.
+The “word” is used in speech to this day, even though it should mean the opposite because the prefix ir- and the suffix -less are both negative.
 That rare prefix and suffix combination actually makes the word a double negative, just like “I won’t not eat the last cupcake” means you totally will.

 We think it’s confusing too, and that’s why it’s best to avoid this word!

 Wrong meaning: The title of a book, TV show, movie or other work of art.

 Right meaning: Having, or believing that you have, the right to something.

-When you buy a house, you’re entitled to it—you legally have the right to own the house.
+When you buy a house, you’re entitled to it—you legally have the right to live or rent out the house.
 You can also be entitled to your opinion, since you have the right to speak your mind.
 Sometimes people can act entitled, if they act like they deserve special treatment, like the Roy children in the TV show “Succession.”

 A book, on the other hand, is never entitled, it’s just titled!
 People often misuse this word by saying, “The best movie in the world is entitled ‘Troll 2.’”
 This is not only untrue—it’s the incorrect usage of the word.
 Books, movies, TV shows and anything else that has a title are “titled.”

-Wrong meaning: Something that will make you poisoned if you eat it, or if it bites you.
+Wrong meaning: Something that will make you poisoned if you eat it, or if it bites or stings you.

 Right meaning: Something that will poison you, but only if you eat it.

 People often think the words “poisonous” and “venomous” mean the same thing.
 And they do both deal with poison, a substance that will make you sick or even kill you.
-The difference is in the way the poison is administered (given):
+The difference is in the way the poison is administered, or given: